 While Ohio employers can drug test, there are rules they must follow.
 The way tests are administered and reviewed must follow the law.
 For example, if an applicant or an employee of a company has prescription medication in connection with a disability, they are protected under the Americans with Disabilities Act (ADA).

-ADA can be part of a legal claim because there are medications that will register on a drug test as an illegal substance.
+ADA can be part of a legal claim because there are medications that will register on a drug test as an illegal substances.
 This would be true of opiates, for instance.
-If an employer insists on a test and then turns down an applicant due to their medication that was prescribed in connection with a disability, a legal claim could move forward.
+If an employer insists on a test and then turns down an applicant due to the medication that was prescribed in connection with a disability, a legal claim could move forward.
 If you feel mistakes were made in your circumstance, talk to our Columbus employment attorneys.

 There are also times when a drug test can be an invasion of privacy.
 An employer is not allowed, under any circumstances, to require an employee to take off their clothes or give a urine sample in an environment that is not private and safe.
 This absolutely cannot be done in front of others.